Rizato/MapTester/README.md

 # Dev Priorities

-* Add wsad/numpad/arrow key movement
+* Mobile Client
+* Use rust-ecs to improve update loop
 * Doors
 * Code Clean Up (Need to be more idiomatic Rust & better about my int types)
-* Better update loop. (i.e. passing the map itself in the update function)
-* Space themed zone.
-(Will require a bunch of custom art & some custom code, but should be pretty cool)
 * Speed up adding players to map when entry is blocked.

 ## Adding features

 ~~If you want to add some more features that the Wyvern client supports check out the [protocol documentation](http://web.archive.org/web/20101121021755/http://cabochon.com/wiz/clients) and [here](http://web.archive.org/web/20101121031823/http://cabochon.com/wiz/client_protocol)~~

-The new owner of the old website's domain dissallows ia_archiver, so the entire archive has been retroactively removed.
+The owner of the old website's domain dissallows ia_archiver, so the entire archive has been retroactively removed.

-Additionally, because the API from Wyvern is subject to copyright, we obtained permission from the copyright holder to publish that portion of the code.
+Additionally, because the API from Wyvern is subject to copyright, we obtained permission from the copyright holder to publish the reimplemented API.

 #License
 ```